 - S. CERREIA VIOGLIO, M. MARINUCCI, E. VIGNA, Principles of Mathematics for Economics.

-- Lecture notes and exercises, available online.
+- Homeworks and exercises, available online.